rust-lang/rfcs/text/0000-pinned-sync.md

 Create a new module `std::sync::pinned` for OS synchronization primitives which make use of the `Pin` dialect instead of relying on boxing.

+The `pinned_sync` crate has been created to test this RFC.
+It is available at https://crates.io/crates/pinned_sync.

 # Motivation

 [motivation]: #motivation